wizarddn/about/README.md

 # 👋 Hi, I'm Dylan

-Mechanical/Electrical Contractor studying to pursue a career in Information Technology.
+Mechanical/Electrical Contractor studying to pursue a career in Information Technology and Software Engineering.